emacs-berlin/emacs-berlin.org/index.md

 # July 2025 Meetups

-The next in-person meetup at c-base will be on Tuesday July 8th, starting 19:00 CEST.
-The next official hybrid one on July 30th at c-base and remote.
+The next official hybrid meetup will be on July 30th at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.

 Instructions for in-person visitors: please bring your laptop along and let's have a great time hacking and socializing!